Did you recently stay at a Hyatt Hotel?

 When you stay in a Hyatt hotel – and when you sleep in a Hyatt bed – you can really feel the difference!

-Luxury hotels like the Hyatt choose bedding that not only provides a supreme level of comfort, but those that also meet certain quality and durability criteria.
+Luxury hotels like the Hyatt choose bedding that not only provides a supreme level of comfort, but also meets certain quality and durability criteria.

 They use bedding that feels luxurious – but is also tough as nails.